Random networks with sublinear preferential attachment: The giant component: The exploration process

 \subsection{Coupling the explorations}

-To distinguish both exploration processes, we use the term \emph{descendant} for a child in the labelled random tree and the term \emph{immediate neighbour} in the context of the neighbourhood exploration in the network.
-In the initial step, we explore all immediate neighbours of $v$ and all the descendants of the root.
+To distinguish both exploration processes, we use the term \textit {descendant} for a child in the labeled random tree and the term \textit{immediate neighbor} in the context of the neighborhood exploration in the network.
+In the initial step, we explore all immediate neighbors of $v$ and all the descendants of the root.
 Both explorations are identically distributed and they therefore can be perfectly coupled.
 Suppose now that we have performed $k$ steps and that we have not yet stopped the exploration.
-In particular, this means that both explored subgraphs coincide and that any unveiled (i.e.~active or dead) element of the labelled random tree can be uniquely referred to by its location.
-We now explore the descendants and immediate neighbours of the \emph{leftmost} active vertex, say $n$.
+In particular, this means that both explored subgraphs coincide and that any unveiled (i.e., active or dead) element of the labeled random tree can be uniquely referred to by its location.
+We now explore the descendants and immediate neighbors of the \textit {leftmost} active vertex, say $n$.

-\emph{First}, we explore the descendants to the left (veiled and dead) and immediately check whether they themselves have right descendants in the set of dead vertices.
-If we discover no dead descendants, the set of newly found left descendants is identically distributed to the immediate left neighbours in the network.
+\textit{First}, we explore the descendants to the left (veiled and dead) and immediately check whether they themselves have right descendants in the set of dead vertices.
+If we discover no dead descendants, the set of newly found left descendants is identically distributed to the immediate left neighbors in the network.
 Thus we can couple both explorations such that they agree in this case.
-Otherwise we stop the exploration due to~(E2).
+Otherwise we stop the exploration due to (E2).

-\emph{Second}, we explore the descendants to the right.
-If the vertex~$n$ is \emph{not of type $\ell$}, then we know already that $n$ has no \emph{right} descendants that were marked as dead as $n$ itself was discovered.
+\textit{Second}, we explore the descendants to the right.
+If the vertex $n$ is \textit{not of type $\ell$}, then we know already that $n$ has no \textit{right} descendants that were marked as dead as $n$ itself was discovered.
 Since we always explore the leftmost active vertex there are no new dead vertices to the right of $n$.
-Therefore, the explorations to the right in the network and the random labelled tree are identically distributed and we stop if we find right neighbours in the set of active vertices due to (E1).
-If the vertex $n$ is \emph{of type $\ell$}, then we have not gained any information about its right \emph{descendants} yet.
-If we find no right descendants in the set of dead vertices, it is identically distributed to the immediate right neighbours of $n$ in the network.
-We stop if right descendants are discovered that were marked as dead, corresponding to~(E2), or if right descendants are discovered in the set of active vertices, corresponding to~(E1).
+Therefore, the explorations to the right in the network and the random labeled tree are identically distributed and we stop if we find right neighbors in the set of active vertices due to\vadjust{\goodbreak} (E1).
+If the vertex $n$ is \textit{of type $\ell$}, then we have not gained any information about its right \textit{descendants} yet.
+If we find no right descendants in the set of dead vertices, it is identically distributed to the immediate right neighbors of $n$ in the network.
+We stop if right descendants are discovered that were marked as dead, corresponding to (E2), or if right descendants are discovered in the set of active vertices, corresponding to~(E1). \begin{lemma} Suppose that $(c_N)_{N\in\IN}$, $(n_N)_{N\in\IN}$ are sequences of integers such that